icann/resolver-testbed/setup-and-running.md

 * On the control host
 	* `./rt.py make_resolvers`
 	* This also builds all the current resolvers; this takes 30 minutes or more
-	* It is known that some of these don't build currently